albertvargasLNRS-UX/albertvargasLNRS-UX/README.md

 ### Principle User Experience Designer II at LexisNexis Risk Solutions

 ## 👨‍💻 About Me
 Hi there!
-I'm a UX designer with a knack for crafting user-friendly, innovative designs.
-With a strong background in UX Design, system and workflow design, UI, and branding, I bring a unique blend of artistic flair and technical expertise to every project I undertake.
+I'm a UX designer with a knack for crafting user-friendly, innovative designs with HTML, CSS and other tech stacks.
+I have a strong background in UX Design, system workflow design, UI dev, and branding, I bring a unique blend of artistic flair and technical expertise to every project I undertake.

 ## 💼 Professional Experience